 Ride Board: Going somewhere in North America?
 A bulletin board, located on the lower level of the MSU Union outside the Microcomputer Center, allows students to post "rides wanted" and "rides available."
 You are responsible for your own arrangements and for checking the references of those with whom you ride.

-Ridesharing: This free service is coordinated by the Capitol Area Transportation Authority.
+Ridesharing: This free service is coordinated by CATA.
 Participants in the Lansing area are "computer-matched" on the basis of location and schedule so they can carpool.
 Call 393-7433.

 Travel